nvzqz/minimal-mistakes/_portfolio/castaways-2016.md

 Designed the 2016 Proof of Life logo for the [Castaways Against Cancer][site].

+## Design Choices
+- Heart: Love for those battling cancer
+- Paddles: A Castaway's tools to get to their destination
+- Seagull: Inspires hope by being a symbol of life and land nearby

 ## The Castaways

 The Castaways are a rag-tag crew of kayaking enthusiasts who paddle from Miami